North Kildonan: Kil-cona Park

 North Kildonan is home to many green spaces, the largest of which is Kil-cona Park, a former landfill site, located on Springfield Avenue east of Lagimodiere Boulevard.
-The park offers a wide variety of recreational activities and resources including ponds, open fields, soccer pitches, baseball diamonds, and an off-leash dog area.
-Located within the park is Harbour View Golf Course & Recreation Complex, which provides visitors with the opportunity to play tennis, lawn bowling, nine holes of golf, or go on pedal boat rides.
+The park offers a wide variety of recreational activities and resources, including ponds, open fields, soccer pitches, baseball diamonds, and an off-leash dog area.
+Located within the park is Harbour View Golf Course & Recreation Complex, with activities including tennis, lawn bowling, nine holes of golf, and pedal boat rides.
 Winter activities include tobogganing, skating, and cross-country skiing.

 Bunn's Creek Trail

-The Bunn's Creek Trail is a scenic walking path and bike trail, meandering its way from McIvor Avenue and Raleigh Street to the Red River.
-The 2.5-km trail ends on a high bank with a view of the river.

-Gateway Community Club

-Gateway Community Club (located at 1717 Gateway Rd.) is home to numerous, year-round sports teams including hockey, baseball, softball, and outdoor and indoor soccer.
-The fields are open to the public when not in use.
-Indoor and outdoor hockey rinks are available for rented ice-times in winter, as well as the indoor soccer pitch.
+Bunn's Creek Trail is a walking trail that follows the course of Bunn's Creek through the North Kildonan neighbourhood of Winnipeg.
+The trail runs approximately three kilometers, extending from the Red River through residential areas to Raleigh Street.
+Access points are located throughout the neighbourhood, with parking and facilities located off McIvor Avenue.